NilArj/NilArj/README.md

 <p align='rigth'>
-Hey there, I'm a self-taught Junior Data Analyst with expertise in Python and SQL.
+Hey there, I'm a Data Analyst with expertise in Python and SQL.
 I'm passionate about creating actionable insights, and I'm always curious and eager to learn new things.
 </p>
 <br>